Print

 Equipment -

-• Baking paper for lining
+• Parchment paper for lining

 Instructions

 2. Knead the dough.
 With the heel of your hand, push the dough away from you, then fold the part you just pushed away back on itself, give the dough a quarter turn and repeat this motion.
-Continue like this for 5 minutes.
+Continue like this for about five minutes.
 You’ll start to feel the texture of the dough changing – what was a little rough will become smooth and supple.
 At this point, you’re ready to shape your bao.
 You can also do this in a stand mixer with the dough hook attached if you have one.

 For the Korean grilled chicken and crunchy slaw filling –